vincenthugues/horde-shooter/README.md

 unity-shooter
 =============

-Base for shooter games in C# with Unity3D.
+Basis for shooter games in C# with Unity3D.